-BERTRAM.
-Stay; the king-
+BERTRAM Stay; the King!

-Use a more spacious ceremony to the noble lords; you have restrained yourself within the list of too cold an adieu: be more expressive to them; for they wear themselves in the cap of the time; there do muster true gait; eat, speak, and move, under the influence of the most received star; and though the devil lead the measure, such are to be followed: after them, and take a more dilated farewell.
+PAROLLES Use a more spacious ceremony to the noble lords; you have restrain'd yourself within the list of too cold an adieu.
+Be more expressive to them; for they wear themselves in the cap of the time; there do muster true gait; eat, speak, and move, under the influence of the most receiv'd star; and though the devil lead the measure, such are to be followed.
+After them, and take a more dilated farewell.

-And I will do so.
+BERTRAM And I will do so.

-Worthy fellows; and like to prove most sinewy sword-men.
-[Exeunt BERTRAM and PAROLLES.]
+PAROLLES Worthy fellows; and like to prove most sinewy sword-men.

-[Enter LAFEU.]
+Exeunt BERTRAM and PAROLLES

+Enter LAFEU

-Pardon, my lord [kneeling], for me and for my tidings.
+LAFEU [Kneeling] Pardon, my lord, for me and for my tidings.

-I'll fee thee to stand up.
+KING I'll fee thee to stand up.

-Then here's a man stands that has bought his pardon.
+LAFEU Then here's a man stands that has brought his pardon.

 I would you had kneel'd, my lord, to ask me mercy; And that at my bidding you could so stand up.

-I would I had; so I had broke thy pate, And ask'd thee mercy for't.
+KING I would I had; so I had broke thy pate, And ask'd thee mercy for't.

+LAFEU Good faith, across!

-Good faith, across; But, my good lord, 'tis thus: will you be cured Of your infirmity?
+But, my good lord, 'tis thus: will you be cur'd Of your infirmity?
+KING No.

-No.

-O, will you eat No grapes, my royal fox? yes, but you will My noble grapes, and if my royal fox Could reach them: I have seen a medicine That's able to breathe life into a stone, Quicken a rock, and make you dance canary With spritely fire and motion; whose simple touch Is powerful to araise King Pipin, nay, To give great Charlemain a pen in his hand And write to her a love-line.
+LAFEU O, will you eat No grapes, my royal fox?
+Yes, but you will My noble grapes, an if my royal fox Could reach them: I have seen a medicine That's able to breathe life into a stone, Quicken a rock, and make you dance canary With spritely fire and motion; whose simple touch Is powerful to araise King Pepin, nay, To give great Charlemain a pen in's hand And write to her a love-line.

-What 'her' is that?

-Why, doctor 'she': my lord, there's one arriv'd, If you will see her,-now, by my faith and honour, If seriously I may convey my thoughts In this my light deliverance, I have spoke With one that in her sex, her years, profession, Wisdom, and constancy, hath amaz'd me more Than I dare blame my weakness: will you see her,-
+KING What her is this?
+LAFEU Why, Doctor She!
+My lord, there's one arriv'd, If you will see her.
+Now, by my faith and honour, If seriously I may convey my thoughts In this my light deliverance, I have spoke With one that in her sex, her years, profession, Wisdom, and constancy, hath amaz'd me more Than I dare blame my weakness.
+Will you see her, For that is her demand, and know her business?
+That done, laugh well at me